 Hon.
-John Main (interpretation): Thank you, Mr. Chairman and thank you to my colleagues.
-I thank the committee for having a good look at the proposed bill and what Member Kaernerk just told us is very understandable.
-We know that this needs to come out soon as possible, and we look forward to the passage of the bill.
-It will improve things, but before it is passed, the regulations have to be drafted, and the (interpretation ends) mental health review board (interpretation) has to be established.
-We are trying to do this as expediently as we can because there are expectations of to assist the people of Nunavut.
+John Main (interpretation): Thank you, Mr. Chairman.
+I thank the committee for reviewing the proposed bill and Member Kaernerk's comments are straightforward.
+We know that this needs to come out as soon as possible and we look forward to the passage of the bill.
+The implementation of the new Mental Health Act will improve things, but before it is implemented, the regulations have to be drafted and the (interpretation ends) Mental Health Review Board (interpretation) has to be established.
+We are trying to do this as expediently as we can because there are expectations to assist the people of Nunavut.
 Thank you, Mr. Chairman, for your support.

-Chairman: Thank you.
-Sergeant-at-Arms, please escort the witnesses out.
+Chairman: Thank you, minister.
+Sergeant-at-Arms, if you can please escort the witnesses out.

 As this is the last item on the Committee the Whole's agenda for today, I will now rise to report progress to the Speaker.
 Thank you.